slub/statsdelta/README.md

 * clone this git repo or just download the [statsdelta.py](statsdelta/statsdelta.py) file
 * run ./statsdelta.py
-* for a hackish way to use esfstats system-wide, copy to /usr/local/bin
+* for a hackish way to use statsdelta system-wide, copy to /usr/local/bin

 ### Install system-wide via pip